Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: The fundamental inequality, and re-derivation of earlier lower bounds.

 This equality can be found, e.g., in the proofs of the distribution-free lower bounds on the bandit regret, in the special case of Bernoulli distributions, see \citemor{AuCBFrSc02} and \citemor{CBLu06}; see also~\citemor{CoPr14}.
 We thus reprove this equality for the sake of completeness only.
-The chain rule for Kullback-Leibler divergences ensures that for all $t \geq 0$,

 We use the symbol $\otimes$ to denote products of measures.
 The stochastic transition kernel~\eqref{eq:repr} exactly indicates that the conditional distribution of $(Y_{t+1},U_{t+1})$ given $I_t$ equals